resquebundle/resque/README.md

 # Intro to ResqueBundle

-This is a fork of the BCCResqueBundle as it is no longer being maintained, and I need it compatible with Symfony releases (and bugs fixed).
+This is a fork of the BCCResqueBundle, as it is no longer being maintained.
+There are a lot of outstanding issues, pull requests and bugs that need to be fixed.
+**Contributions are welcome - I don't have the bandwidth to maintain this alone.**

 The resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony2-3.
 It is inspired from resque, a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.

 ## Features: